- Red Hat Enterprise Linux (RHEL) 4.6+, 5, 6, 7, 8, 9

 » Red Hat Enterprise Linux 5 and later

 If the system is registered with RHSM, use the

 If the system is not registered with RHSM, the

 sos package can be downloaded from the RHN website or found on the installation CDs or DVD.
 The rpm command may be used to install the package on any version of Red Hat Enterprise Linux:

 # rpm -Uvh sos-<version>.noarch.rpm

-» Red Hat Enterprise Linux 4 Update 6 or later
+» Red Hat Enterprise Linux 4 Update 6 and later 4.x kernels

 If the system is registered with Red Hat Subscription Manager (RHSM),

 How do I automatically upload an sos report to Red Hat Support?

 sos-3.9 and later, sos supports the